ceph/ceph/doc/cephfs/capabilities.rst

 ways, which will then grant the client a set of **capabilities**.
 These grant the client permissions to operate on the inode in various ways.
-One of the major differences from other network filesystems (e.g NFS or SMB) is that the capabilities granted are quite granular, and it's possible that multiple clients can hold different capabilities on the same inodes.
+One of the major differences from other network filesystems (e.g NFS or SMB) is that the capabilities granted are quite granular, and it is possible that multiple clients can hold different capabilities on the same inodes.

 Types of Capabilities